djkormo/k8s-AKS-primer/examples/atwar/README.md

 </pre>

-### Instead of using kubectl run  should use yaml files
+### Instead of using kubectl run we should use yaml files

 ```console